 Step 5: Receive Remedies

 When the court rules in your favor once you present all evidence, it may award you different remedies that compensate for your loss or prevent the breaching party from further violation.
-Commonly seen remedies for a confidentiality breach includes:
+Commonly seen remedies for a confidentiality breach include:

 A typical contractual remedy, actual damage (or compensatory damage), aims to provide you financial compensation for your actual monetary damages, which can include both your financial loss and the gains of the violating party resulting from the breach (unjust enrichment).